-Balnarring is situated on the Mornington Peninsula, around 10 kilometres south-west of the major centre of Hastings and fronting Western Port.
+Balnarring is situated on the Mornington Peninsula, about ten kilometres south-west of the major centre of Hastings and fronting Western Port.
 It is 69 km from Melbourne.

-The population of Balnarring area in 2016 is 4789 (including Balnarring, Merricks, and Somers).
+The population of the Balnarring area in 2016 was 4870 (including Balnarring, Merricks, and Somers).